 From our good friend: Tony Griffith: Good Morning Joe, Having cleaned up the larger version of Color-A-Rama (see previous emails) I have used the following presentation for the puzzle.
 It is based upon the story that Al Koran told when presenting JACKPOT COINS at the Savoy Hotel in London..
-There is some doubt as to whether the story is true and that Al made it up.

 First of all I talk about Al Koran, what his real name was (Eddie Doe) and that his trade was that of a Barber working in the top hotels in London.
 By night he played the cabaret circuit with his magic and mind reading act.
 He got a break when given a five minute slot on the Billy Cotton Band Show at peak viewing time on BBC.
 This was followed up by his own show on BBC at peak viewing time on a Saturday evening.